athento/athento-imaging/docs/manuals/salt_pepper.md

 ###Import

-To import this function into your application, you must include the following line at the beginning:
+To import this module into your application, you must include the following line at the beginning of your own python file:

         import salt_pepper as sp

 ###Functions

+In this section you'll find a summary of each function included in this module except the *check_argument* functions, which always return either 0 or an exception if any parameter is out of it's limits.

 - ####clean(input_file,  thresh_val=200, window_size=5, kernel_size=5)